-The Corsair iCUE Commander PRO can turn the typical PC case into a smart one by making use of the Corsair iCUE software, which allows this device to control up to 6 different fans and two RGB lighting channels.
+The Corsair iCUE Commander PRO can turn the typical PC case into a smart one by using the Corsair iCUE software, which allows this device to control up to 6 different fans and two RGB lighting channels.

-This device is capable of powering up to 6 PWM (4-pin) or DC (3-pin) case fans with PMW or voltage control.
+This device can power up to 6 PWM (4-pin) or DC (3-pin) case fans with PMW or voltage control.
 While most controllers offer a case fan RPM range, this easy-to-install controller hosts the ability to turn your fans’ RPM to zero for complete silence.

 On top of that, you can set up custom fan curves and RGB profiles that automatically change the speed of the fan and RGB lights solely based on your systems’ temperature.